 Trend #4: Transition from 3rd to 1st Party Identity Resolution

-Third-party cookies have been going through a slow death.
+Third-party cookies’ sunset has been a slow death, since at least 2020.
 Apple has been pushing this for year, and in 2021, their Intelligent Tracking Prevention has become serious.
 Mozilla has been following suit, and the final blow to third-party data came when Google as well finally announced they’d be banning it in 2023.

 Marketers are wondering how we’ll identify users.
 But the real question might be: were third-party cookies actually good for identity resolution?